mayariii/nicoleisxyz/src/pages/blog/month-autumn-in-review-fresh-starts-finding-balance.md

 heroImage: "/hero-freshstarts.jpeg"
 published: true
 tags: ['Life update']
+excerpt: That’s right, I’m reflecting on a whole season again because the past couple months have been WILD.
+Lots of new things;
 ---

 That’s right, I’m reflecting on a whole season again because the past couple months have been WILD.
 Lots of new things; let’s dig in.